-Although the mortgage loans in each Eligible Review Population meet the applicable Preliminary Eligibility Criteria as of the related loan acquisition date, some of these mortgage loans subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
-For the Series 2017-C01 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c), (f) and (g) of the definition thereof, and provided that clause (j) of the definition thereof reads as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."
+Although the mortgage loans in each Eligible Review Population (other than the Eligible Review Population for fourth calendar quarter 2016) meet the applicable Preliminary Eligibility Criteria as of the related loan acquisition date, some of these mortgage loans subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
+For the Series 2017-C03 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c) and (f) of the definition thereof, and provided that for this purpose clause (i) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."